This post contains affiliate links. We may be compensated when you click, sign up for, deposit, or spend on a given platform. Learn more.

 If you have saved all of these, either when created or via exporting them, you can use the tokens and backup codes to re-create your 2FA.
 If you didn’t, you can’t.

-With that said, as noted already, if you lost your phone, you compromised your security… and that means you should set up a new 2FA anyway.
+With that said, as noted already, if you lost your phone or had it stolen, you compromised your security… and that means you should set up new 2FA on all your accounts anyway.

 Still, having the backup codes/keys can make that process easier, as you won’t have to contact support for every platform with 2FA to have it reset.
 You can reset it yourself.